FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_metagenomic_viz.md

 ## 2. Visualization techniques: Scatterplots and alpha diversity

-We will use a subset of the MetaCyc metabolic pathways (based on HUMAnN2) from the 78 samples that were part of the HMP2 pilot study and compare DNA versus RNA alpha diversity (Gini-Simpson index) from MetaCyc metabolic pathways.
+We will use a subset of the MetaCyc metabolic pathways (based on HUMAnN2) from the 78 samples that were part of the HMP2 pilot study and compare DNA versus RNA alpha diversity (Gini-Simpson index) of MetaCyc metabolic pathways.
 We will only consider pathways that were detected in both data types.

 Set up the environment and load the packages.